 Ketamine is a unique type of anesthetic medication that affects the same area of your brain that’s involved in depression.
 Infusion therapy delivers a low dose (too low to create an anesthetic effect) of ketamine into your bloodstream.

 For many people, ketamine provides rapid improvement in depression symptoms, even in cases where conventional medications have failed.

-To learn more about your options for treating refractory depression, call the Institute for Advanced Psychiatry or book an appointment online today.
+To learn more about your options for treating refractory depression, call the Institute for Advanced Psychiatry today.